 Step 1: Open the Excel file to which you wish to add a custom header.

 Step 2: Click the Insert tab at the top of the window.

 Step 3: Click the Header & Footer button in the Text section of the ribbon at the top of the window.

 Step 4: Click the header region in which you want to enter your custom header, then type your information.

-You will notice in the ribbon at the top of the window that you can include other elements into your header, such as page numbers, images or the current date.
+You will notice in the ribbon at the top of the window that you can include other elements in your header, such as page numbers, images, or the current date.

 Once you have finished customizing your header you can click anywhere inside the body of the spreadsheet to return to your spreadsheet editing.